Morningside Neighborhood Association

 The City of Salem in 2016, purchased 26-plus acres from Sustainable Fairview Associates...which once was the Fairview Training Center.
 Included in the deal is to create a space where visitors can learn about the history of the site, etc..
 A master plan was adopted in June, 2016.
 Park amenities include trails, sports fields, sports court all at once.

-If you wish to make a donation to help with Fairview or help maintain all parks contact Salem Parks Foundation (501 (c) 3 organization at 503-370-8789.
+If you wish to make a donation to Fairview or help maintain all parks contact Salem Parks Foundation (501 (c) 3 organization at 503-370-8789.

 HERITAGE TREES